Biography

 “What a stonker of a concert the RSNO and Jean-Claude Picard turned out on Saturday.
 It took me back to square one; right back to where I started with my consuming passion for live music.
 You know something?
 On the rare occasions when you get a conductor and an orchestra locked in unity with a fabulous programme, and everybody delivering the goods at white heat, there is no sensation on God’s, or anyone else’s, earth quite like it.
 The whole experience was a life force.”

-As Chief Conductor of Scotland’s national dance Company, Scottish Ballet, Jean-Claude has closely collaborated with the organization for six years.
-His successful implementation of a new orchestral sound and technique raised the standard of the orchestra significantly.
-Additionally, his dedication to fully supporting the dancers resulted in a high degree of precision between music and dance during performances.
-These achievements were recognized by the Company, peers, critics, and audiences for its excellence, positively contributing to the artistic standards of the organization and making a constructive impact within the Scottish artistic landscape and beyond.
-Following a performance of “The Scandal at Mayerling”, the Edinburgh Guide wrote:
+At Scottish Ballet, Jean-Claude spearheaded a period of artistic growth with the Company’s orchestra.
+His successful implementation of a new orchestral sound and technique significantly raised the ensemble’s standard.
+In parallel, his dedication to fully supporting the dancers led to a heightened degree of precision between music and movement in performance.
+These achievements were recognized by the Company, peers, critics, and audiences for their excellence, positively contributing to the artistic standards of the organization and making a constructive impact within the Scottish artistic landscape and beyond.
+Following a performance of The Scandal at Mayerling, The Edinburgh Guide noted:

-“Every single step, especially en pointe is intricately placed in perfect precision to each note of the lush, lyrical score by Franz Liszt.
+“Every single step, especially en pointe, is intricately placed in perfect precision to each note of the lush, lyrical score by Franz Liszt.
 Jean-Claude Picard conducts the superb Scottish Ballet Orchestra with vivacious tempo and flowing fluidity.”

-“You never get a second chance to make a good first impression and Maestro Jean-Claude Picard has magnificently seized his by undoubtedly conquering the Trois-Rivières public.
+“You never get a second chance to make a good first impression, and Maestro Jean-Claude Picard has magnificently seized his by undoubtedly conquering the Trois-Rivières public.
 The audience gave a heartfelt standing ovation at the end of each of the two parts of this exciting concert, which marked Picard’s arrival at the helm of a vibrant and dashing OSTR in spectacular fashion.”

-City of Birmingham Symphony Orchestra, Zürich Tonhalle Orchestra, Orquestra Sinfónica do Porto Casa da Música, Leipzig Symphony Orchestra, and the Geneva Chamber Orchestra, among others.
-He also enjoyed two highly successful visits to the Edinburgh International Festival with the Scottish Ballet.
-His first commercial CD release with the Royal Scottish National Orchestra received warm praise from the press, as did several commercial releases and streaming worldwide with the Scottish Ballet, featuring works such as Stravinsky’s The Rite of Spring.
+In Europe, Jean-Claude has appeared with ensembles such as the City of Birmingham Symphony Orchestra, Tonhalle-Orchester Zürich, Orquestra Sinfónica do Porto Casa da Música, Manchester Camerata, Leipzig Symphony Orchestra, and the Geneva Chamber Orchestra, among others.
+He has also enjoyed two successful visits to the Edinburgh International Festival with Scottish Ballet.
+His commercial recordings and worldwide streams with the RSNO and Scottish Ballet, featuring works such as Stravinsky’s The Rite of Spring, have been warmly received.

 Before fully dedicating himself to conducting, Jean-Claude was a sought-after flutist, performing with renowned orchestras such as the Bergen Philharmonic Orchestra (Norway), Orchestre de la Suisse Romande, Orchestre de Chambre de Genève, Orchestre Métropolitain de Montréal, and Les Violons du Roy.
-It allowed him to acquire a wealth of experience as an orchestral musician, performing in prestigious venues such as Carnegie Hall in New York and the Royal Concertgebouw in Amsterdam, among others.
+It allowed him to acquire a wealth of experience as an orchestral musician, performing in world-renowned venues such as Carnegie Hall in New York and the Royal Concertgebouw in Amsterdam, among others.

 “You never get a second chance to make a good first impression and maestro Jean-Claude Picard has magnificently seized his by undoubtedly conquering the public of Trois-Rivières.